richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 Invited Guests from GCC or GCC-High tenants need to take these steps to access Viva Glint on a commercial tenant.

 > [!TIP]
-> To prevent sign-in issues, try accessing Viva Glint in a new InPrivate or Incognito window.
+> To prevent sign-in issues, access Viva Glint in a new InPrivate or Incognito window.

 1. Select the appropriate link for the organization's region:
    - US - [http://app.us1.glint.cloud.microsoft](http://app.us1.glint.cloud.microsoft)